 Despite having the best intentions of driving innovation, many business still fall back on tradition, with the outmoded annual review being a prime example.

-There is, of course, merit in looking at year-on-year measurements.
+There is merit in looking at year-on-year measurements.
 Harder financial metrics such as bottom line performance are best observed in consistent and foreseeable environments, and therefore lend themselves to annual – or perhaps quarterly – reviews.

 However the problem is people are not numbers and this approach leads to a very scant, unreliable snapshot of your workforce.